adrianbrink/DSL-exam-answers/exam_answers.md

 Xtext is a language framework bench that integrates

 26. Describe the process of implementing a DSL using Xtext.
-Draw meta-model -> Generate grammar -> refine grammar -> generate model code ->
+Create the .ecore file with meta-model
+Create the default generator model for the ecore model Generate model code
-create a xtext project from existing models -> refine the language
+Create Xtext project from existing ecore models using the genmodel Genreate Xtext code (grammar)
+Run the DSL editing environment
+Iteratively revise the grammar

 27. What is variability modelling?
 It is the modelling of the parts that will vary between different products from the same SPL.